Pedicure With Athlete’s Foot

 Step Three: Soak Your Nails for About 10 M

-Soaking your nails with a good hydrating cleanser ensures that your nails remain moisturized.
+Soaking your nails with an excellent hydrating cleanser ensures that your nails remain moisturized.

-Having dehydrated skin will cause the skin on your crack and get subjected to infections.
+Having dehydrated skin will cause the skin your crack and get subjected to infections.

 Step Four: Use a Clean, Dry Towel to Dry off the Water